Row at India’s premier private university sparks debate on academic freedom

 Modi government has been accused of rewriting school textbooks that fit into the Hindu nationalist agenda by removing references to Mughal history, freedom fighter Mahatma Gandhi’s opposition to Hindu nationalism, and the mention of the 2002 Gujarat massacre.

-At the universities, the university has been appointing RSS members as administrators and encouraging researchers to write papers on topics espoused by the Hindu nationalists.
+The government has been accused of appointing people with RSS links as administrators at several universities who allegedly favour research topics espoused by the Hindu nationalists.

 Ashoka University’s environmental studies professor Mukul Sharma believes that academics should be prepared for more onslaught in the current political climate.
 But, he adds, they have to creatively deal with the challenges they face after expressing dissent.